This form is created and owned by the Berkeley Law Financial Aid Office and is the appropriate channel to pay the following awards to a student:

 1.)
 A student is defined as registered during the previous academic year (fall-spring-summer) and/or registered or eligible to register for the current or next academic year (fall-spring-summer)

 2.)
-If term ‘reward’ is used, cannot be for work performed if job would otherwise be fulfilled by a hired individual.
-‘Compensation’ implies work, and this implies a employee-university relationship and there are benefits & tax withholding implications.
+If the term ‘reward’ is used, cannot be for work performed if job would otherwise be fulfilled by a hired individual.
+‘Compensation’ implies work, and this implies an employee-university relationship and there are benefits & tax withholding implications.
 Please contact Berkeley Law HR if you have questions about this.

 3.)
 Students should not be promised awards as if they are compensation.
-Financial aid (FA) awards may, in some cases, interfere with other aid sources if the student is already at their FA limit, thus a student may not always receive additional cash-in-hand as a result of your award.
-That said, usually awards for educational travel/research related expenses do not impact other financial aid awards, as the FA limit can be increased to accommodate actual expenses.
+Financial aid (FA) awards may, in some cases, interfere with other aid sources – typically only student loans – if the student is already at their FA limit for student loans, thus a student may not always receive additional cash-in-hand as a result of your award.
+That said, usually awards for educational travel/research-related expenses do not impact other financial aid awards, as the FA limit can be increased to accommodate actual expenses.
+We do our best to work with students who are concerned about loans being reduced as a result of receiving additional grants/scholarships/awards.
 However, especially if you are making an award to an undergraduate financial aid recipient, we cannot guarantee that a student will receive cash in hand.

 If you have any questions about the above information, please contact the Law School Director of Financial Aid (firstname.lastname@example.org)